kieran-mackle/AutoTrader/docs/source/userfiles/global-config.md

+(global-config)=
 # Account Configuration

 `./config/GLOBAL.yaml`

 The global configuration file is read by AutoTrader when runnning the code.
-Depending on your [strategy config](configuration-strategy) file, some of the contents in the global configuration may be ignored.
+Depending on your [strategy config](strategy-configuration) file, some of the contents in the global configuration may be ignored.
 For example, mailing lists or trading sub-accounts.
 Nonetheless, you may specify all your account details in this file once when getting started, and easily switch between brokers when required by specifying them in the strategy configuration file.